 He was the most open-minded member who encouraged Metallica to think outside of the box.
 Who’s to say Cliff would’ve wanted to do more thrash albums after Master of Puppets?
 Maybe he would’ve felt, like other fans, that Metallica did the best that they could with that sort of tempo.
 Maybe their fourth album would’ve been a symphonic metal album because of Cliff’s taste in classical music.
 It makes sense because it would be taking the epic mid-tempo compositions of their third album and enhancing them with a symphony (since Cliff’s taste in classical music influenced some of their past songs).
-Had they done so, they would’ve been seen (with hindsight) as paving the way for the Trans-Siberian Orchestra.
+Had they done so, they would’ve been seen as paving the way for the Trans-Siberian Orchestra.

 With Cliff around, their fifth album would’ve been an attempt to be less bombastic after the melodramatic nature of ’80s metal albums in general (not just the pop bands but the power ones).
 One such example was Savatage, who released Gutter Ballet in 1989.
 Kirk Hammett was also becoming self-conscious of the guitar virtuoso trend.
 There’s a probability that Cliff would’ve listened to Ministry, Godflesh, KMFDM, Voivod and Nine Inch Nails.
 This is not a load of hooey because, in the timeline of events that actually unfolded, Metallica were listening to Ministry (while being in their dressing room) during the Damaged Justice tour.
 If he was alive, Cliff might have convinced Metallica to do an industrial metal album.